Kevin Coughlin: Later career

-In 2009, Coughlin announced his candidacy for Governor of Ohio.
-He exited the campaign after former congressman John Kasich announced his candidacy.
+In 2009, Coughlin considered running for Governor of Ohio.
+He declined to run after former Congressman John Kasich announced his candidacy.

 Coughlin formed an exploratory committee to consider a run for United States Senate in 2012.
-In October 2011 he announced he would not run citing incumbent Sherrod Brown's strong polling numbers.
+In October 2011 he announced he would not run, citing incumbent Sherrod Brown's strong polling numbers.

-Coughlin owns Lexington Companies, which provides public affairs and communications, and serves as a holding company for real estate and business investment ventures.
-He serves on the board of directors of the Ohio Capital Square Foundation and is a member the Summit County Republican Executive Committee and Finance Committee.
-He lives in Bath, Ohio.
+Coughlin serves on the board of directors of the Ohio Capital Square Foundation and is a member of the Summit County Republican Executive Committee and Finance Committee.
+He lives in Bath Township, Ohio.

+Coughlin is the Ohio chair for U.S. Term Limits.

+United States House of Representatives elections

+2024

+Coughlin easily defeated two opponents to win the 2024 primary to be the Republican candidate for Ohio's 13th congressional district in the United States House of Representatives.
+During the general election, he was narrowly defeated by incumbent Democrat Emilia Sykes.

+2026

+Coughlin was seeking a rematch with Sykes in the 2026 election, however subsequently dropped out after the Ohio Redistricting Commission passed a bipartisan map that would’ve favored Sykes.